ChameleonCloud/docs/source/user/federation/federation_migration.rst

 Chameleon is migrating to federated identity and will eventually drop support for signing in via legacy Chameleon accounts.
-Existing Chameleon users can link their existing Chameleon account to a federated identity account so that they preserve their project memberships, disk images, SSH key pairs, and other data saved over time.
+Existing Chameleon users can link their existing Chameleon account to a federated identity account so that they preserve their project memberships, disk images, volumes, SSH key pairs, and other data saved over time.

 To ease the transition, during the `migration period
 <https://www.chameleoncloud.org/about/frequently-asked-questions/#toc-what-is-the-schedule-for-migration-to-federated-identity->`_